 Day 8: Head out to Penang for sights of Kek Lok Si Temple on the hill, Reclining Buddha temple, the Butterfly Farm, Spice Gardens, and more local food: Char Kuey Teow, Rojak, Penang Laksa.
 For another day, you could visit Langkawi Island (duty-free).

 I shall allow you almost 2 days for added leisure in areas that you may find you like.
 Hope you have a great visit in Malaysia.
-Do let me know if you need more info. over 7 years ago
+Do let me know if you need more info. almost 8 years ago